 Bair Family Museum - Martinsdale

-The Bair home was built around an old homestead house, finished in 1936, in time for Mr. and Mrs. Bair's Fiftieth Wedding Anniversary.
-Bair's daughters, Alberta and Marguerite, who were the last to live in the house, purchased many of the antiques and works of art on their frequent trips to Europe.
-A few of the Native American artifacts are displayed in the Pine room, the Bair's favorite, including a small beaded vest given to Alberta Bair at about age six by Chief Plenty Coups.
+The Bair home was built around an old homestead house, finished in 1936, in time for Mr. and Mrs. Bair's 50th Wedding Anniversary.
+Bair's daughters, Alberta and Marguerite, who were the last to live in the house, purchased many of the antiques and works of art on their frequent trips to Europe. and Joseph S. Sharp collected by the family adorn the walls of many rooms, while the original work hangs in the museum.

 Mailing Address